 - i) The processing time for a general application is up to 180 days.
 An expedited application for qualified professionals will be processed within 30 days, provided all supporting documents have been submitted.
-This only applies to the professional him- or herself, applications for family members may take a longer time to process.
+Currently, expedited requests only apply only for the hired professional and not for family members.

-ii) For more details on the requirements for a residence permit, please visit this site.
+- ii) For more details on the requirements for a residence permit,

 - When the Directorate of Immigration has completed the processing of your residence permit application, they will forward the work permit application to .
 They review the application and issue the work permit if all conditions are met.
-They may contact your employer if any documents are missing or anything in your application is unclear and request further information or documents.
+They may contact your employer if any documents are missing, clarify any issues with your application, and request further information or documentation.

-In some cases, the company which is sponsoring the work permit must prove that the applicant is essential to the company and that they are unable to find an employee with similar education, experience and expertise who already has access to the Icelandic labour market as a citizen of an EEA, EFTA or Faroese state.
+The sponsoring company must prove that the applicant is essential to their business and that they are unable to find an employee with similar education, experience, and expertise, who already have access to the Icelandic labor market as a citizen of an EEA, EFTA or Faroe Islands.
 Therefore, it is relevant to include all qualifications you possess, both academic and various seminars and courses.
 For more information on required documentation, see the

 If you are granted the permit, you must show up in person within a week of your arrival in Iceland to be photographed at the Directorate of Immigration or a district commissioner's office outside of the Reykjavik area.are contingent on the type of residence permit you are applying for.